Rahat47/bangla-riders/README.md

 A Basic Map Intregated with [Pigeon Maps](https://pigeon-maps.js.org/)

-Some Simple Validation Check.
+Some Simple Validation Checks (Regex for strong password).

-and An Email validation System

 ### How to use.?